Suite 4B Iona Close Borrowdale,

 6 St Andrew's House, Parktown, Johannesburg, South Africa

 BIOGRAPHYArchimedes is the 2018 Machel-Mandela Fellow at The Brenthurst Foundation.
-Previously, he worked as a research associate at the African Urban Institute where he covered topics on urban transport, land use economics, urban infrastructure financing, municipal budgeting, and new towns development in East and Southern Africa.
-In this role he also profiled case studies for the Urban Case Studies Initiative and edited the Institute’s quarterly magazine.
-Prior to African Urban Institute, Archimedes worked as a government affairs analyst for Speyside Group’s EMEA region during his postgraduate studies in Budapest.
+Previously, he worked as a research associate at the African Urban Development Institute where he covered topics on urban transport, land use economics, urban infrastructure financing, municipal budgeting, and new towns development in East and Southern Africa.
+In this role he also profiled case studies for the African Urban Development Case Studies Initiative and edited the Institute’s quarterly magazine.
+Prior to African Urban Development Institute, Archimedes worked as a government affairs analyst for Speyside Group’s EMEA region during his postgraduate studies in Budapest.
 Upon finishing his undergraduate studies, he joined the African Capacity Building Foundation (ACBF) as an intern.
 In this role, he researched on Regional Economic Communities in Africa, engineering capacity of African economies, and strategies for domestic resource mobilisation for the Foundation.
 Outside his professional experience, Archimedes has taken part in various research projects as a researcher, research assistant, and data analyst.
 Some which include, UNDP’s Local Government Capacity needs assessment in Zimbabwe and WWF’s Global Food Supply Chain Sustainability project.
 He has contributed to academic journals, book chapters, and has spoken at various conferences on topics ranging from urban development, governance, to regional integration in Sub-Saharan Africa.
 Archimedes holds a BSc in Regional and Urban Planning from University of Zimbabwe and a Master of Public Administration from Central European University, Budapest.

 AWARDS & PRIZES